paulfioravanti/steno-dictionaries/dictionaries/cycleable.md

-# Cycle-able Entries
+# Cycleable Entries

-The following outlines all leverage the [Plover Cycle Translations][] plugin to make their translations cycleable to any existing [homophones][] or [proper noun][], or other words I may deem "relevant".
+The following outlines all leverage the [Plover Cycle Translations][] plugin to make their translations cycleable to any existing [homophones][], [proper nouns][], alternative spellings, or other words I may deem "relevant".

-The first word in the cycle-able word list is the one whose outline is overridden.
+The first word in the cycleable word list is the one whose outline is overridden.

 The "selector stroke" I use to cycle between the words in the list is: